A judge sentenced a former Bulloch County woman for a Statesboro Vehicular Homicide that claimed the life of Dakota Daniels.

 State Law on Homicide by Vehicle

-In Georgia, drivers can be charged a two different ways when a fatality occurs as a result of a traffic crash:
+In Georgia, drivers are subject to two different charges when a fatality occurs as a result of a traffic crash:

-- Homicide by Vehicle – 2nd degree (MISDEMEANOR) is the charge applied when a person causes the death of another without malice aforethought and without committing the unlawful acts listed in the felony charge.
+- Homicide by Vehicle – 2nd degree (MISDEMEANOR) applies when a person causes the death of another without malice aforethought and without committing the unlawful acts listed in the felony charge.
 The law requires these offenses to be sentenced as misdemeanors (maximum 12 months in jail, $1,000 fine) with specifics set forth by the judge.

 There are no other provisions in Georgia law for charging individuals with causing the death of another in a motor vehicle crash.

-While First Degree Vehicular Homicide cases are generally covered more widely in the media, second degree cases are common as well.
+While First Degree Vehicular Homicide cases garner more media attention, second degree cases are much more common.
 Last fall, a Chatham County grand jury indicted the driver responsible for the crash that killed Bulloch County native Harrison Deal.

 Georgia is not alone in its two-pronged approach to vehicular homicides.
 A piece featured in a Greenville, SC newspaper illustrated the common frustration among family members who lost a loved one at the hands of someone else and received only a traffic citation.

-Defense attorneys like Gregg Freeburn, however, say sometimes accidents do happen and that doesn’t mean a driver should be treated the same way as a violent felon or drug trafficker.
+Defense attorneys like Gregg Freeburn, however, say sometimes accidents do happen and that doesn’t make a driver the same as a violent felon or drug trafficker.

 “It has to be action that is deemed egregious or in complete conscious disregard for the safety of other individuals on the roadway in order to fall into the category where someone would be charged with a crime that would send them to jail,” Freeburn said.

-Nevertheless, the code sections are routinely reconsidered by the Georgia General Assembly, likely to once again become a topic of discussion as the trend of driverless cars gains momentum.
+Nevertheless, the Georgia General Assembly routinely reconsiders the code sections, more so as the trend of driverless cars gains momentum.
 In the meantime, families of both those lost and those convicted continue to lobby for change.

 Editorial disclaimer: The author of this article has a pending case in Bulloch County State Court in which she is the listed victim.